jjmark15/happynum_go/README.md

 ## Install

-To install the cli please run `install.sh`.
+To install the cli please use the relevant `make` build command for your system.